Does Your Yard Drain Correctly?February 10, 2022 Baird Foundation Repair

 The slope of your yard falls into one of two categories: positive grading and negative grading.

-- Positive grading means your house stands at the high point of your property, with the surrounding land sloping down around it.
+- Positive grading means your house sits at the high point on your property, with the surrounding land sloping down around it.

 - Negative grading means your house sits at a low point on your property, like a bowl, with the land sloping up around it.

-If your property has a negative grade, irrigation runoff, heavy rains or melt from the rare Texas snow will collect around your home’s foundation.
+If your property has negative grading, irrigation runoff, heavy rains, or melt from rare and unexpected Texas snow, then excess water will collect around your home’s foundation.
 This can cause many different structural issues.

 Yard drainage problems

 Landscape damage.
 Water can collect in low spots in your lawn causing spongy soil that seems to never dry up.
 Over time, excess water can drown your lawn and kill your turfgrass.
-Also, poorly draining water can erode the ground under your driveway or sidewalk, resulting in cracked or uneven concrete.
+Also, draining water poorly can erode the soil under your driveway or sidewalk, resulting in cracked or uneven concrete.
 Extensive damage to these areas can require professional concrete repair.

 Yard drainage solutions

-- Care for your crawlspace.
+- Care for your crawl space.
 Keep excess moisture from damaging your home’s foundation by investing in a waterproof barrier.
-A dehumidifier is another popular option for homes with humid crawlspaces.
-If your crawlspace has already succumbed to water damage and has begun to sag, you may consider investing in a crawl space stabilizer.
+Dehumidifiers are another popular option for homes with humid crawl spaces.
+If your crawl space has already succumbed to water damage and has begun to sag, you may consider investing in a crawl space stabilizer.